alexconerly/Credit_Risk_Analysis/README.md

 ### Balanced Random Forest Classifier

 Next, the balanced random forest classifier was used to predict credit risk.
 This is a form of ensemble classifier.
 Ensemble learning is a process where multiple weak learner models are combined either at once (bagging) or in sequence (boosting) with the purpose of creating a much stronger learner model to improve predictive power overall.
 In this case, the balanced random forest classifier randomly under samples each bootstrap sample in order to balance it.
-After instantiating the model, fitting it to the trained set, and comparing the resulting prediciton to the y_test, the results of this technique were as follows:
+After instantiating the model with at least one-hundred estimators, fitting it to the trained set, and comparing the resulting prediciton to the y_test, the results of this technique were as follows:

 - The balanced accuracy score was about 79%
 - The precision measured at 3%